-To clean laminated (e.g. Volcanic Black) plywood surfaces, use a microfibre cloth to remove fingerprints, smudges, or other marks.
+To clean the laminated (e.g. black) surfaces, use a microfibre cloth to remove fingerprints, smudges, or other marks.
 For more stubborn marks, slightly damp the cloth or use a small amount of Sticky Stuff Remover.

 To clean the aluminium ‘v’-sliders, remove them from the rack before gently washing and rubbing clean with warm water and a drop of dish-soap.
 Do not use a scouring-pad or sponge, as these will scratch.
 Rinse clean with water and thoroughly dry before re-inserting into the rack.

 Plywood is a fantastic material to both work with and look at.
 However, being a natural product, it must be looked after properly!

 We use robust exterior-grade birch plywood, so using bikes with wet tyres or occasionally placing the rack on damp grass is absolutely fine.
 That said, our racks should not be exposed to periods of damp, rain, or humidity.

 If you want to add a layer of protection, apply the Beeswax Polish found in our Love Thy Ply kit along the exposed plywood edges to help repel moisture.
 Alternatively, Osmo Polyx Oil or other wood sealer can provide heavier duty protection.

 Due to high demand, it is not uncommon for our products to be out-of-stock.
 We’re a small team making our racks in the UK – sometimes things take longer than expected!

 If you want an out-of-stock item, sign-up to our Waiting List to be the first to find out soon as we’ve manufactured more!